Abdullah-offical/foodOnline/readme.txt

 27 Login logout and dashboard functionality
 		setup routes if user is already  logged in then it show only dashboard page and login button not go to logout side.

+28 customer and vendor dashboard make function to redirect